What is Massachusetts Paid Family Medical Leave?

 How does it work?

-Leave taken cannot be concurrent with other state & federal leave laws (Commonwealth’s Parental Leave act, the federal FMLA, the commonwealth’s Earned Sick Time Act).
+Leave taken under MA PFML may run concurrently with other state & federal leave laws, depending on the specific situation (Commonwealth’s Parental Leave Act, the federal FMLA, the commonwealth’s Earned Sick Time Act).

 Covered individuals are limited to 12 weeks of family leave in a given benefit year, in the case that an individual is taking family leave to care for a covered service member they will have a maximum benefit period of 26 weeks.